What are the most important things to know about Prezcobix?

 If you miss aof Prezcobix, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can Prezcobix cause?

 Prezcobix may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
-See the ClinicalInfofact sheet on HIV Medicines and Side Effects for more information.
+See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of Prezcobix can be serious.
-Serious side effects of Prezcobix include liver problems, severe skin reactions or rash, and kidney problems.(See section above: What are the most important things to know about taking Prezcobix?)
+Serious side effects of Prezcobix include liver problems, severe skin reactions or rash, new or worsening kidney problems, including kidney failure, and drug interactions.

 Other possible side effects of Prezcobix include: